PotatoInfinity/GreenCompute-Coin-GCC-/README.md

 * Creating a resilient, censorship-resistant global network.
 * Incentivizing uptime and backup coverage through a **reputation economy.**

-**GCC = The world’s largest, most powerful, eco-friendly, and decentralized supercomputer — even if inefficient, it wins by scale.**
+**GCC = The world’s largest, most powerful, eco-friendly, and decentralized supercomputer.**

 ---